What is Benign Prostatic Hyperplasia (BPH)?

 The exact cause of BPH is not fully understood.
 Some researchers believe that aging and hormonal factors may play a role in its development.
 For example, BPH does not occur in men who have had their testicles removed before puberty.

-As men age, their levels of testosterone, a male hormone, decrease while their levels of estrogen, a female hormone, increase.
+As men age, their levels of testosterone, a male hormone, decrease.
+At the same time their levels of estrogen, which men do produce naturally, increase.
 Some studies have suggested that the higher levels of estrogen in the prostate may contribute to the growth of prostate cells.

 Another theory involves dihydrotestosterone (DHT), a male hormone that plays a role in prostate growth.
-Some research has shown that, even as testosterone levels decline, high levels of DHT can build up in the prostate and stimulate the growth of prostate cells.
+Research shows that even when testosterone levels drop, high DHT levels can accumulate in the prostate.
+This can stimulate the growth of prostate cells.
 Men who do not produce DHT do not develop BPH.

 Who is at Risk for BPH?